 If you have left a job without giving notice, you may be wondering what happens with your final paycheck and any benefits your employer was providing at the time of your employment.
 It’s essential to understand your rights as a former employee and your previous employer’s responsibility after leaving your position voluntarily.
-At Hollis Law Firm, our employment attorney may help you obtain any wages that are wrongfully withheld from you.
+An employment attorney may help you obtain any wages that are wrongfully withheld from you.
 Continue reading to discover more about your rights and what to expect with a final paycheck after leaving a job without giving notice.

 What Are My Rights as a Former Employee of a Company in Missouri?